fbpx

 Pediatric traumatic amputations are devastating injuries that often result from high-impact accidents, such as being struck by a car while walking or bicycling.
 This type of injury occurs when a child’s limb is severed or crushed as a direct result of the accident or is so badly damaged that surgical amputation is required.

 However, the care costs do not end with the initial hospitalization and rehabilitation.
 Prosthetic limbs need to be replaced regularly, particularly for a growing child.
 This necessity, combined with the cost of ongoing physical therapy and potential future surgeries, can lead to substantial healthcare costs over the child’s lifetime.
-Luckily In Ontario, if an individual is involved in a motor vehicle accident, they may be eligible for accident benefits under the Statutory Accident Benefits Schedule (SABS).
+Luckily, In Ontario, an individual in a motor vehicle accident may be eligible for accident benefits under the Statutory Accident Benefits Schedule (SABS).
 If the injuries are deemed “catastrophic,” which includes amputations, they are entitled to increased benefits to cover medical, rehabilitation, and attendant care costs.
-Our child injury lawyers can help you set up these enhanced benefits to help cover your child’s future care costs.
+Our Hamilton child injury lawyers can help you file child injury claims and set up these enhanced benefits to help cover your child’s future care costs.

 Moreover, a traumatic amputation can have profound psychological consequences.
 The child may experience a range of emotions, including grief for the lost limb, anxiety about their changed body, and fear of social stigma.
-Professional psychological support will be crucial to help the child cope with these feelings.
+Professional psychological support will be crucial to help the child cope with these feelings and adjust to their new reality.

 Lastly, a traumatic amputation will invariably affect a child’s lifestyle and self-image.
 They will need to learn new ways to perform everyday tasks and may face challenges in certain activities or sports.
 It may take time for them to adjust to their new body image and regain confidence in social situations.

-If your child has suffered a traumatic amputation as a result of an accident caused by someone else’s negligence it’s vital that you contact our child injury lawyers today.
+If your child has suffered a traumatic amputation as a result of an accident caused by someone else’s negligence, it’s vital that you contact our Hamilton child injury lawyers today.

 Pediatric Spinal Cord Injuries